bharatm11/Geomagic_Touch_ROS_Drivers/README.md

 ## Use Multiple Devices

-You can use multiple devices by adding a unique name to each device.
-You have to do the following setting every time you reconnected the device:
+Multiple devices can be connected by adding a unique name to each device. **Following settings need to be made every time the devices are reconnected**:

 1. Run Geomagic_Touch_Setup in /opt/geomagic_touch_device_driver/